Scatenix/Void-Merchants/README.md

 Play the web version now!
 [Void Merchants](https://scatenix.github.io/Void-Merchants/)

-Control with arrow keys to move, C to shoot, V to advance text in conversations.
+Control with arrow keys to move, C to shoot (Can be held down), V to advance text in conversations.

 # State of the Game

 The game is still in development.

-However, it is already in a playable state with something not too far from the intended final game loop.
+However, it is already in a playable state and the intended game loop is already completely implemented.

 Major parts that are missing:
-- The Trading mechanic (Items exist, the trader can speak to you, but buying upgrades and selling materials is not yet implemented)
-- A proper start sequence for the game
-- The Final Boss
 - Balancing is far from enjoyable at the moment (it gets very hard very quickly)
 - Explanations of the controls and abbreviations
+- Bug fixing

 # Tech Stack